Quantum Mechanics from Relational Properties, Part I: Basic Formulation: Introduction

+The impacts of this framework are fundamental as it is the basis for deriving the formulations that are mathematically equivalent to the laws in traditional quantum mechanics.
+The formulation for calculating the probability of finding the system in an eigenstate is equivalent to Born's rule, but with a new insight: the fact it is an absolute square of a complex number is a consequence that a quantum measurement is a bidirectional process.
+Wave function is found to be a mathematical tool representing the summation of relational probability amplitude.
+Thus, the notion of wave function collapse during measurement is just a consequence of changes of relational properties.
+Schr\"{o}dinger equation can be derived when the entanglement measure between the observed quantum system and the observing system is zero and unchanged.
+On the other hand, when there is change in the entanglement measure, quantum measurement theory is obtained.

-The formulation presented here is mathematically equivalent to the traditional quantum mechanics.
-However, the theory provides new insights on the origin of quantum probability.
-It shows that an essence of quantum mechanics is a new set of rules to calculate measurement probability from an interaction process.
-The framework to calculate probability amplitude can be explicitly implemented using Feynman Path Integral~\cite{Feynman48}.
-One benefit of this reformulation is the ease of deriving the reduced density matrix in the path integral context.
-However, the most important outcome of this paper is that quantum mechanics can be constructed with the relational properties among quantum systems as the most fundamental building blocks.
+Although the formulation presented here is mathematically equivalent to the traditional quantum mechanics, the theory presented here provides new understanding on the origin of quantum probability.
+It shows that an essence of quantum mechanics is a new set of rules to calculate the measurement probability from an interaction process.
+The most important outcome of this paper is that quantum mechanics can be constructed with the relational properties among quantum systems as the most fundamental building blocks.

 The paper is organized as following.
 We first clarify the definitions of key terminologies in Section \ref{sec:concept}.
-In Section \ref{sec:postulates} we introduce the postulates and frameworks to calculate quantum probability.
-These are the main results of the paper.
-In Section \ref{sec:TV} the formulation for time evolution of a quantum system is developed, and the conditions when Schr\"{o}dinger Equation can be recovered are analyzed.
+Section \ref{sec:results} gives the main results of the paper.
+The postulates and frameworks to calculate quantum probability is provided in Section \ref{subsec:postulates} and \ref{subsec:WF}.
+In Section \ref{subsec:TV} to \ref{subsec:generalTV} formulation for time evolution of a quantum system is developed, and the conditions when Schr\"{o}dinger equation can be recovered are analyzed.
+In Section \ref{sec:conclusion}, we provide a comparison between this works and the original RQM theory, discuss the limitations, and summarize the conclusions.
 An explicit calculation of the relational probability amplitude using Feynman Path Integral formulation is presented in Section \ref{sec:PI}.
-Lastly, we discuss the limitations of this work and summarize the conclusions in Section \ref{sec:conclusion}.